“The Longest Night”

 He kept his focus, swept every last one of them from his path.
 Readied himself to face the next wave.

 In Luke’s experience, time always crawled by in a fight.
 Every second seemed to take years.
-So, while it felt like epochs, he knew it couldn’t have been more than a minute, at most two, before the daemon Svarog—a spinning wheel of every-color light with seventeen serpentine limbs, each of which terminated in a face with three grinning mouths and a dozen eyes—came tearing through the melee with a succession of mangled alien shrieks, wheeling and cavorting and slamming back and forth against the walls and floor and ceiling, manic at having been freed from its enslavement for the first time in decades, until the Aether opened with a thunderous crack and inhaled it in.
+So, while it felt like epochs, he knew it couldn’t have been more than a minute, at most two, before the daemon Svarog—a spinning wheel of every-color light with seventeen serpentine limbs, each of which terminated in a face with three grinning mouths and a dozen eyes—came tearing through the melee with a succession of mangled alien shrieks, wheeling and cavorting and slamming back and forth against the walls and floor and ceiling, manic at having been freed from its enslavement for the first time in decades, till the Aether opened with a thunderous crack and inhaled it in.

 It was the only sign Luke needed that its master, Cassiopeia of the Daemon Blade, was dead.